-this is the module id of the used web interface.
-Every installed gateway of OpenCA is a module in the terms of RBAC.
-If you install the RA then there is a new module with the id role role is the name of the user if map_role is no and the role of the certificate if map_role is yes.
+permission every access right is defined in a permission element module this is the module id of the used web interface.
+Every installed gateway of new module with the id 1.

+OpenCA is a module in the terms of RBAC.
+If you install the RA then there is a role is the name of the user if map_role is no and the role of the certificate if map_role is yes.
 The roles are part of every role based system.
 OpenCA defines a set of default roles which you can simply extend by other roles which you need.